eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - The current PID(s) or attestation(s) are near the end of their technical validity period, or the Wallet Unit is running out of once-only attestations.
-This is done to migitate the risk of Relying Party linkabilitty.
+This is done to mitigate the risk of Relying Party linkabilitty.
 - The value of one or more of the attributes in the PID or attestation has changed.
 - The security architecture of the Wallet Solution may use PIDs and/or